Accounting

 Fall/Spring 3 credits hours

-Forensic Accounting is concerned with the detection and prevention of financial fraud and white-collar crime activities.
-This course will identify areas of financial risk, develop internal control policies and procedures, as well as define the role of the forensic accountant in the courtroom.
-Three hours lecture per week.
+Forensic Accounting is concerned with the detection, prevention, and correction of financial fraud and white-collar crime activities.
+This course identifies areas of financial risk, develops internal control policies and procedures, as well as defines the role of the forensic accountant in the courtroom.
+Students will examine forensic accounting case studies, determine damage and valuation calculations, and the affects of cybercrime on an organization.
+Heavy emphasis is placed upon the role of the Sarbanes-Oxley Act and ethical behavior in business transactions.

 Prerequisites: Foundations of Financial Accounting (ACCT 101) or Survey of Accounting (ACCT 104) or permission of instructor.